Docy Child

 What evidence do auditors look for?

-• Provide screenshot of the folder of ticketing system used to track incidents
+1. Provide a screenshot of the folder in the ticketing system used to track incidents.

-• Provide a most recent example of incident report ticket
+2. Provide the most recent example of an incident report ticket.

 Evidence example